-There are now less than 1,000 active COVID-19 cases in Dutchess as the county continues to see a decline in the spread of the virus.
+There are now more than 1,500 active COVID-19 cases being monitored in Dutchess County as the Hudson Valley contends with the second wave of the virus.

 - Poughkeepsie City: 135;

 - Beekman: 64;

 - Dover: 35;

 - Red Hook: 15;